 According to the survey carried out by Gomez.com and Akamai, a good number of online users are always expecting the web page to load their work within the shortest time possible.
 But if it doesn’t go their way, they eventually abandon your site and move to the next.
 If this is one of the reasons that make your SEO ranking to go down, then it is prudent that you find the solution as soon as possible.
 Therefore, the only way out is to make sure that the loading time is a little bit faster through optimization of images, leveraging browser caching, activating resource compression and minifying codes.

 You can, however, achieve your goal by using the free online tool such as PageSpeed Insights to determine the speed of your webpage.
 On the other hand, you can have a look at actionable recommendations as directed by the online tool to improve the load time speed of your website.

 3. You should Never Buy Links

-It takes a lot of patient for your site to become successful.
-This is due to the fact that creating good content means working extra hard while applying some patience for you to realize the benefits afterward.
+It takes time for your site to achieve decent rankings in Google, Yahoo & Bing.
 Unfortunately, many people resort to shortcuts which lead them into problems.
 As a matter of fact, buying of links is one of the short-cuts that individuals turn to in a bid to make their websites successful.
 This is a bad idea especially if the links are coming from unreliable sources.
 When Google finds out, your ranking drops drastically thus taking you back to square one.